HomeTriviaScientistsLeon Lederman

 1.

-Lederman helped establish the first U.S. national laboratory dedicated solely to particle physics.
+Leon Lederman served as director of Fermilab, the first U.S. national laboratory dedicated solely to particle physics.

 Click to reveal answer ›